 Your first EMDR session involves mapping your experiences and its associated beliefs that you want to process in subsequent sessions.
 Your therapist may also support you in building grounding skills and/or do a mini EMDR processing test to build your personalized bilateral stimulation cadence.
 This mini EMDR processing test also helps to ensure that the impacts of EMDR feel sustainable for you before diving into more rooted experiences and memories.

-A typical subsequent EMDR session begins with a brief check-in to assess your current state and identify the target memory or issue to work on.
+A typical subsequent EMDR session begins with a brief check-in to assess your current state, check to see how previous EMDR sessions have landed, and identify the target memory or issue to work on.
 Your therapist will guide you through the bilateral stimulation process, which may involve eye movements, tapping, and/or auditory cues.
 You'll focus on the target memory while engaging in the bilateral stimulation, allowing your brain to process and reframe the experience.
 Throughout the session, your therapist will provide support and help you navigate any emotions or insights that arise.
 The session concludes with a prompt to notice changes that may come up between sessions to be explored and connected with in your next EMDR session.

 Because EMDR has a specific protocol, we recommend you book an 80-minute session with your therapist so that we have enough time to work through the complete sequence we’re processing in each session.